NikkiCooper/pyVid2/README.md

 - 🔗 [setuptools>=5.5.2](https://pypi.org/project/setuptools/)
 - 🔗 [pyvidplayer2>=0.9.26](https://pypi.org/project/pyvidplayer2/)

-There are other requirements such as **_ffmpeg_** that will likey need to be installed via your Linux distribution's package manager.
+There are other requirements such as **_ffmpeg_** that will need to be installed via your Linux distributions package manager.
 Refer to your particular distributions documention for information how to accomplish that.

 ```sh